Prevention and management of acute kidney injury (acute renal failure) in children

 - University of Cincinnati College of Medicine

 The prevention, management, and outcomes of AKI in children are presented in this topic review.
 The clinical manifestations and diagnosis of AKI in children, and the approach to AKI in newborns are presented separately.
-(See "Acute kidney injury in children: Clinical features, etiology, evaluation, and diagnosis" and "Acute kidney injury (acute renal failure) in the newborn".)
+(See "Acute kidney injury in children: Clinical features, etiology, evaluation, and diagnosis" and "Neonatal acute kidney injury: Pathogenesis, etiology, clinical presentation, and diagnosis".)

 Proven measures — General measures to prevent AKI include: